Who is responsible?

 Disabled Facilities Grants

-If you have a disability, you may be eligible for a Disabled Facilities Grant from your council to pay for adaptations or facilities so you can live safely at home.
+If you have a disability, you may be eligible for a Disabled Facilities Grant (DFG) from your council to pay for adaptations so you can live safely at home.
 Your landlord will need to give their permission for the work.
+Our factsheet Adapting your home to stay independent has more information about DFGs.